ncsa/Delta_doc/docs/source/visualization.rst

     :width: 1000px

 The "-interactive" version of a partition is shown.
-Note, those partitions are for quick tests up to 30 minutes.
-Choose another partition for longer sessions.
+Note, those partitions are for quick tests up to 30 minutes; choose another partition for longer sessions.

 Partitions and accounts should match: GPU partitions go with GPU account endings, CPU partitions with CPU account endings.